OpenArabicPE/convert_tei-to-bibliographic-data/README.md

     | Newspaper Article | n      | n     | y     |

     - Changing the "Item Type" **deletes** fields and their contents
+        + there is the option to [use the "extra" field](https://www.zotero.org/support/kb/item_types_and_fields#citing_fields_from_extra) for piping missing information to CSL output but this seems to be a very inellegant work-around to me.
     - Bibliographic data of `<genre authority="local">journal</genre><genre authority="marcgt">journal</genre>` is mapped to "Journal Article" and the journal title will end up as article title with the journal title empty.
 2. Zotero does not support multi-language MODS.
 If information is present in more than one language, i.e. `<title xml:lang="ar">الجنان</title><title xml:lang="ar-Latn-x-ijmes">al-Jinān</title>`, Zotero will always pick the first entry.
 3. Zotero does not support non-Gregorian calendars or date ranges.